 A completed game engine would include many self-contained subsystems to fulfill different responsibilities.
 For example, you may be familiar with or have heard of the geometry subsystem for managing the geometries to be drawn, the resource management subsystem for managing images and audio clips, the physics subsystem for managing object interactions, and so on.
 In most cases, the game engine would include one unique instance of each of these subsystems, that is, one instance of the geometry subsystem, of the resource management subsystem, of the physics subsystem, and so on.

 These subsystems will be covered in later chapters of this book.
-This section focuses on establishing the mechanism and organization for implementing these single-instance or Singleton-like objects based on the JavaScript Module pattern.
+This section focuses on establishing the mechanism and organization for implementing these single-instance or Singleton-like functionality based on the JavaScript module you have worked with in the previous project.

-Note All instance variable names begin with an m and are followed by a capital letter, as in mVariable.
-Though not enforced by JavaScript, you should never access an instance variable from outside the object.
-For example, you should never access gEngine.Core.mGL directly; instead, call the gEngine.Core.getGL() function to access the variable.
+Note All module and instance variable names begin with an m and are followed by a capital letter, as in mVariable.
+Though not enforced by JavaScript, you should never access a module or instance variable from outside the module/class.
+For example, you should never access core.mGL directly; instead, call the core.getGL() function to access the variable.

-The Shader Object
+The Shader Class

-Although the code in the shader_support.js file from the previous project properly implements the required functionality, the variables and functions do not lend themselves well to modification and code reuse when defined in JavaScript’s module style.
-This section follows the object-oriented design principles and creates a SimpleShader object to abstract the behaviors and hide internal representations of shaders.
-Besides the ability to create multiple instances of the SimpleShader object the basic functionality and behavior remain largely unchanged.
+Although the code in the shader_support.js file from the previous project properly implements the required functionality, the variables and functions do not lend themselves well to behavior specialization and code reuse.
+For example, in the cases when different types of shaders are required, it can be challenging to modify the implementation while achieving behavior and code reuse.
+This section follows the object-oriented design principles and defines a SimpleShader class to abstract the behaviors and hide internal representations of shaders.
+Besides the ability to create multiple instances of the SimpleShader object the basic functionality remains largely unchanged.

 Create a new source file in the src/engine folder and name the file simple_shader.js to implement the SimpleShader object.